sa-express-news/longform-story-template/README.md

 __I closed the story in my browser!
 How do I get it back?__

 No worries - you can access it like a web page by visiting `http://localhost:3000` while `npm run start` is running on your computer.

+__`npm run build` isn't working.__

+Are you also running `npm run start`?
+You can't run both at the same time - so try closing any terminal windows that are running `npm run start` and giving `npm run build` another shot.